Patience is not simply the ability to wait – it’s how we behave while we’re waiting. - Joyce Meyer

 For a dog, nothing smells safer than pack.
 Pack is like a security blanket, and the bigger that blanket is, the better it smells.
 A dog’s own scent is mingled into the pack scent.
 In times of stress (read: separation from pack) they may try to self-soothe.
 That’s why you frequently see dogs urinating in their crate.
 It’s the equivalent of an infant sucking their thumb – they need to be soothed, and their doing it the best way they know how.

 They are claiming something.
-Yesterday I had a training session with two gorgeous whippet mixes, Wyatt and Willow.
+I once had a training session with two gorgeous whippet mixes, Wyatt and Willow.
 About five minutes after I walked into the house, Wyatt (the dominant being in the house) lifted his leg and peed on a chair nearby.
 His owners were horrified!
 He had never done anything like that before.
 What happened?

 Well, Wyatt was in charge of his pack, humans included.
 I walked in with strong, confident body language which he (correctly) read as my taking over the pack.
 This was his last ditch effort to claim something from me.
 It was, in essence a pissing contest (no, I did not participate).
 It was the same reaction a guy will give if he sees another guy across the bar eyeing his girlfriend – what does he do?
 Calmly places his arm around his girlfriend, stating to the world: she’s mine.